roomkey/front-end-code-challenge/README.md

-Room Key Front End Development Challenge
+Roomkey Front End Development Challenge
 ========================================

 Greetings and salutations!

-Thanks for your interest in joining the team here at Room Key.
+Thanks for your interest in joining the team here at Roomkey.
 Part of our evaluation process is to set an open-ended challenge which will allow you to flex your creative muscles and give you an opportunity to demonstrate your coding skills.
 We think (and hope you agree) that this is better than asking